Newtim/openRifts/legacy-source-content/characters/background.rst

 Alignment
 ---------

-A typical creature in the game world has an alignment, which broadly describes its moral and personal attitudes.
+A typical creature in the game world has an alignment, which broadlydfgfdsg describes its moral and personal attitudes.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward society and order (lawful, chaotic,